 To discover and connect to Miracast-compatible wireless displays without leaving your current apps, follow these steps.

-Type project in the taskbar search box, and then select Project to a second screen.
+Select the Search icon (select products only) in the taskbar, type project in the search box, and then select Project to a second screen.
 Select Connect to a wireless display, and then follow the on-screen instructions.